inrazhtet/ArlingtonProbabilisticLinkage/README.md

 2. 32% for the second dataset
 3. 25.43% for the third dataset

 Systemwide, we have a starting total of *147,611* clients.
 With our method we are able to join all three datasets and remove *4765* clients that exist across all three systems.
-In other words, there are approximately *~5,000* clients who use three different services from three different divisions of the department of human services in Arlington.
+In other words, there are approximately *~5,000* clients who use three different services from three different divisions of the department of Human Services in Arlington.

 #### Datasets

 As a proof of concept, we deploy probabilistic linkage on the following three datasets.

-1. Behavioral Health for Children and Aging Population dataset
+1. Behavioral Health for Children and Aging Population dataset (Web Vision)
-2. Economic Independence dataset
+2. Economic Independence dataset (ETO)
-3. Community Service dataset
+3. Community Service dataset (Anasazi)

 #### Some of my contributions to the project

+Sayali and I pair-coded the initial deduplication for the ETO dataset.
+We based it off on our P.I's preliminary code.
+Furthermore, this is replicated across the other two datasets by each of us and finally, we pair-coded again on linking all three datasets.
+Below, I have outlined a few of the **key** steps to achieve a deduplicated dataset.
+A code snippet of the first ETO file is included in this repository.

+*Please refer to the poster for a quick overview of Fellegi-Sunter probabilistic linkage method*

+1. Use compare.dedup from the RecordLinkage library to create pairs of rows for probabilistic comparison.
+2. Set m-probabilities. u-probabilities are set automatically using frequency.
+3. Apply the weights to the pairs.
+4. Check the weight distribution via plots to determine cut off point for definite match, review and mismatch.
+5. For the pairs under review, deduplicate those that share the same system ID and those that do not share the same system ID.
+6. From 5, merge any overlap between the two outputs and combine them to get a single **deduplicated** data set.
+7. The original dataset is antijoined with those rows that go through deduplication to the get rows that are **not** involved at all in deduplication.
+8. Combine output from **6** and **7** to get the complete dedudplicated dataset.

+#### Code snippet
+1. **dedup_eto.R** : This code file goes through the 8 key steps above and more.